-All Freshmen that need academic advising will meet with a Peer Mentor.
-Only with a Peer Mentor referral can a Freshmen be allowed to meet with an Academic Advisor.
+All Sophmores that have general advising questions will meet with a Peer Mentor.
+Only with a Peer Mentor referral can a Sophomore be allowed to meet with an Academic Advisor.
 Students are required to bring a current copy of their Audit to meet with a Peer Mentor.

 Meet the SSHA Peer Mentors

 Sergio is from Huntington Park, California.
 He is currently majoring in Public Health with a minor in Sociology.
 He currently is involved in two research labs, started his position as a medical scribe, and is president of Jam Central Guitar Club.
 During his free time, he enjoys to play basketball and guitar.
 After he graduates, he plans to apply for position in the field of Public Health while pursuing a Master’s in Physician Assistant.

 “As a Peer Mentor, I hope to build positive relationships with my fellow peers and provide guidance that will help them succeed at UC Merced."

 “Pain is temporary.
 It may last for a minute, or an hour or a day, or even a year.
 But eventually, it will subside.
 And something else take its place.
 If I quit, however, it will last forever.” —Eric Thomas

 Sarai is from East Los Angeles, California.
 She is currently working to receive her Bachelor’s degree in Sociology with a minor in Spanish.
 As a Peer Mentor and SATAL student intern, she hopes to facilitate the college process for students here at UC Merced.
 After she graduates she hopes to obtain her Master’s degree and work with Fostered and Adopted Youth.